turingschool/lesson_plans/ruby_03-professional_rails_applications/the_pivot.md

 ## Project Description

-Your Dinner Dash application was *almost* great, but it turns out that we need to *pivot* the business model.
+Your Little Shop of Orders application was *almost* great, but it turns out that we need to *pivot* the business model.

 In this project, you'll build upon an existing implementation of Dinner Dash.
 You will transform your restaurant ordering site into a platform that handles multiple, simultaneous businesses.
 Each business will have their own name, unique URL pattern, items, orders, and administrators.